andrearaponi/Telly/README.md

 ---

 ## Features
-- Send message a specific recipient from bot telegram.
+- Send message to a specific recipient from Telegram bot
+- Send files (documents, images, etc.) with an optional caption

 ---

 ## Setup

-If you don't have rust installed on your machine, you can do it with this command:
+If you don't have Rust installed on your machine, you can do it with this command:
 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 Clone this repo to your desktop and run `cargo run` and  `cargo build --release` to install all the dependencies and compile a release version.